Crab Pasta Salad

 We love pasta salads and this Crab Pasta Salad is always a hit at parties, backyard BBQ’s and holidays.
 It’s super simple and is loaded with imitation crab meat, peas, broccoli, green pepper and onion.
 If you are looking for a delicious salad recipe for the summer you have to try this one!

-It’s a cold salad that can be made ahead of time and simply pulled out and served at a party.
+- It’s a cold dish, so it that can be made ahead of time and simply pulled out and served at a party.
 This is always great because I love prepping things ahead of time when I’m hosting!

-- The first step to making this salad is to prepare the pasta according to package directions.
-Drain the pasta when is cooked to al dente and rinse with cold water to help prevent the pasta from sticking together and stop the cooking process.
+- Prepare the pasta al dente, according to package directions, and then drain it well.
+Rinse the cooked pasta with cold water to help prevent it from sticking together and stop the cooking process.

 - Next grab a large bowl and combine your crab, peas, broccoli, pepper, onion and pasta.

-- Cover bowl and refrigerate at least two hours before serving.
+- Cover the bowl and refrigerate for at least two hours before serving.
+Enjoy!

 - If your salad becomes a little bit dry after sitting for a few days just add a bit more salad dressing to it.
 You can also toss the noodles in oil after cooking them to reduce how much dressing they will soak up.